omniscale/imposm3/README.md

 ========

 Imposm is an importer for OpenStreetMap data.
-It reads PBF files and imports the data into PostgreSQL/PostGIS.
+It reads PBF files and imports the data into PostgreSQL/PostGIS or SpatiaLite.
 It can also update the DB from diff files.

 It is designed to create databases that are optimized for rendering (i.e. generating tiles or for WMS services).